STAND-TO! Edition: Monday, August 31, 2015

 What has the Army done?

-What continued efforts does the Army have planned for the future?
+What continuing efforts does the Army have planned?

 Why is this important to the Army?